Ivan McKee: Political activity

 McKee joined the Labour Party in 1980, leaving in the late 1990s.
 He returned to political activism during the Scottish Independence Referendum as a Director of Business for Scotland, making the business and economic case for a Yes vote.
 After joining the SNP in November 2014, McKee was selected to contest the Glasgow Provan seat for the Party at the 2016 Scottish Parliament election.
 He was Parliamentary Liaison Officer to the Cabinet Secretary for Economy, Jobs and Fair Work 2016–18.
 He backed Kate Forbes in the SNP leadership race in February 2023.

+In May 2024, First Minister John Swinney appointed McKee as Minister for Public Finance, as part of his inaugural government.

 Other

 McKee is a former Trustee of the charity CEI which supports educational and health projects in rural Bangladesh.
 He was formerly a member of the Board of Common Weal.
 In 1996 McKee took part in an aid convey to Bosnia with charity Edinburgh Direct Aid.

 Personal life

 McKee is married and lives in Glasgow with his wife Ewa, whom he met in Poland.
 He has four children, all from previous relationships.